Bankstown Reservoir: Construction

-In 2015, it was proposed by Bankstown City Council and Sydney Water for the tower to be ornamented with decorative lights from sunset to sunrise, akin to those displayed in Vivid Sydney.
-Bankstown councillor Naji Najjar's vision was to turn the tower into a tourist attraction that could rival Coffs Harbour's Big Banana and Goulburn's Big Merino, stating "I believe it is important that Bankstown City Council, together with Sydney Water, take the opportunity to promote this icon of our city".
-As part of Cr Najjar's plan, the area would also be embellished with fencing, landscaping and Australian native gardens, with interpretative signage, including a stone monument revealing the site's history.
-He concludes, "The lighting could have themes for various charity and community events and awareness campaigns".
-The council would eventually write to the State Government and await approval.

 Design

 Bankstown reservoir is built of reinforced concrete and contains a circular water tank.
 Being akin to a rotunda, it is backed up by 36 strengthened concrete pillars and decorative arches which encircle the establishment.
 The inward columns are assembled of reinforced concrete while the outer ones consist of plain concrete.
 Construction aggregate was used for the concrete in the elevated tank and its columns and sandstone conglomeration for the bowed encirclement and ground foundations at the bottom.
 Instead of a handrail at the top, the reservoir has a concrete rectangular paneled parapet wall.

 The tower's arches have a moulding and a circular pattern above each column, with the base of the tank having moulded apron with rectangular panels above.
 Furthermore, the structure was restrengthened to abide to the earthquake code in 2009.
 The design of Bankstown Reservoir exemplifies the Victorian and neoclassical architectural of the early 20th century.
 Its structure is mostly intact and has sustained minor alterations thus retaining its integrity.
 The reservoir has been roofed to safeguard water quality in the 1960s-1970s.
+The reservoir is surrounded by brush box, coral tree, poplar and fig trees.